jesusmonda/ECS-ALB-ASG-TF-api-express/Readme.md

-An infrastructure on Terraform to deploy a high vailability NodeJS API on ECS using ALB and ASG.
+An infrastructure on Terraform to deploy a high vailability NodeJS API on ECS using ALB, ASG and GitHub Actions to deploy boths api.

 API-POSTS is a private NodeJS API and API-USERS is a public NodeJS API attached to an ALB